November 08, 2013

 Under Step 1, the Title V operating permit program will not be applicable to sources not already subject to Title V. Under Step 2, operating permits will be required for facilities that emit at least 100,000 tpy of GHGs even if Title V would not apply based on emissions of other pollutant.
 EPA has estimated that approximately 550 sources will need to obtain Title V operating permits for the first time due to their GHG emissions.

-The tailoring rule also commits EPA to conduct another rulemaking, to conclude by July 1, 2012, that will determine whether certain smaller sources can be permanently excluded from permitting.
+The tailoring rule also commits EPA to conduct another rulemaking that will determine whether certain smaller sources can be permanently excluded from permitting.
 EPA will not require permits for smaller sources until at least April 30, 2016.